 Upon successful completion of the Canadian Red Cross EMR Bridging course you will receive Canadian Red Cross certification in Emergency Medical Responder, CPR-HCP, and AED.
 These certifications are valid for 3 years, and are nationally recognized.

 The Emergency Medical Responder bridging course (First Responder to EMR bridging course) costs $695 per participant, which includes all taxes and the full colour Emergency Care manual (456 pages).
-If you already own a copy of the current Emergency Care manual this price is reduced to $580 per participant.

 In order to practice professionally as an EMR in the 911 System you must obtain EMR certification, and then successfully examine and obtain a license to practice at that level from the provincial body that governs pre-hospital care in your province.
 In British Columbia this body is the Emergency Medical Assistant’s Licensing Board (the EMALB).